gravatar/hovercards/README.md

 #### `offset: number = 10`

-The offset of the hovercard relative to the target element.
+The offset of the hovercard relative to the target element, in pixels.

 #### `delayToShow: number = 500`